seamplex/wasora/doc/reference.md

 ~~~

-If a `$n` construction is found in the input file but th
+If a `$n` construction is found in the input file but the
-commandline argument was not given, the default behavior is t
+commandline argument was not given, the default behavior is to
-fail complaining that an extra argument has to be given in th
+fail complaining that an extra argument has to be given in the
 commandline.
-With this keyword, a default value can be assigned i
+With this keyword, a default value can be assigned if
-no argument is given, thus avoiding the failure and making the argumen
+no argument is given, thus avoiding the failure and making the argument
-optional
+optional.

-##  `DIFFERENTIAL`
+##  DIFFERENTIAL

 Explicitly mark variables, vectors or matrices as “differential” to compute intial conditions of DAE systems.